Manii083/Resume-Builder/README.md

 <img width="959" height="475" alt="image" src="https://github.com/user-attachments/assets/49949d12-093d-4cae-8d85-affdb555910a" />

 You can access the site by this link: https://resume-builder-1ep8.onrender.com/, deployed on render

 🚀 Installation Methods
 Choose one of the following methods:

-Method 1: Clone from GitHub
+Clone from GitHub/Download zip file
 Step 1: Clone the Repository

 Step 2: Install Dependencies